daniel-odc/opendc_website/open-dc/content/services/service_06.md

 +++
-title = "Advice on the use of mobile phone and GPS data" weight = 6 type = "services" description = "We can help you understand the strengths and limitations of the use of mobile phone technologies in the analysis of the patterns of people movement."
+title = "Mobile phone and GPS data analysis" weight = 6 type = "services" description = "We can help you understand the strengths and limitations of the use of mobile phone technologies in the analysis of the patterns of people movement."